toptal/xene/docs/dialogs.md

 const bot = new Consolebot({ dialogs: [ Greeting, Default ] })
 ```

 Here we created just another dialog which will be used when all other dialog's `match` methods return `false`.
-And if it happens our bot will say **I didn't understand you :(**.
+And if it happens our bot will say **"I didn't understand you :("**.
 To archive this we set static property `isDefault` to `true` to emphasize that this dialog is a default dialog.

 _Note: In real project, it's better to add some valuable information to default dialog, like `help`, so user will know how to interact with your bot._